 - Serve with a spoon of fresh cream, or natural yoghurt.

-You might also enjoy reading Easy Cheats Custard Tart Recipe
+You May Also Enjoy Easy Cheats Custard Tart Recipe

 This recipe, and more, is available on Wholesome Ireland